martinber/noaa-apt/docs/development.md

 success.
 So I use a modification of a Docker image I found [here](https://github.com/LeoTindall/rust-mingw64-gtk-docker).

-- Set up:

 - Install Docker.

 - Move to root folder on this repository.

 - `docker build ./build/windows-gnu-docker/ -t noaa-apt-windows-build-image`

-  - `docker create -v $(pwd):/home/rustacean/src --name noaa-apt-windows-build noaa-apt-windows-build-image`.
+- `docker run -v $(pwd):/home/rustacean/src -it noaa-apt-windows-build-image`

-- Building the package:

-  - `docker start -ai noaa-apt-windows-build`.

-- The binaries/packages are on `./target/docker_builds`
+The binaries/packages are on `./target/docker_builds`

 ### Raspberry Pi

-I'm building it using the same docker container I use for GNU/Linux portables.
+I'm building it from my x86_64 computer using the same docker container I use for GNU/Linux portables.
+If you want to build it from your Raspberry Pi, you have to follow the normal steps for GNU/Linux.

 ## Tests